AjayPudasaini/Job-Finding-Application/README.md

 # Job-Finding-Application
-do not migrate any apps
+do not migrate any apps, because these all are case sensative